 8. Be careful not to mistakenly overwrite IPND data of other CSPs:

 - Incorrectly overwritten data can have serious consequences.
-This can be a greater risk if you’re uploading or refreshing bulk records to the IPND.
+This can be a greater risk if you’re uploading multiple records to the IPND.

 - Reconcile your customer records with those in the IPND on a periodic basis.

 - Ask the IPND Manager for a snapshot of your records in the IPND and check them against your own customer records.

 - Review the Changed Data Provider report (available on the first day of each month in your download directory), which provides information about lost and gained services, to ensure accidental overwriting has not occurred, and: